-We are one of the respected registered agents in New Hampshire and will be responsible towards initiating incorporation in New Hampshire through processing of your “Certificate of Formation”, and “Articles of Incorporation” for domestic entities and “Application for Registration” or “Certificate of Authority” for foreign business entities.
+We are one of the respected registered agents in New Hampshire and will be responsible for initiating incorporation in New Hampshire through processing of your “Certificate of Formation”, and “Articles of Incorporation” for domestic entities and “Application for Registration” or “Certificate of Authority” for foreign business entities.

 Articles of Incorporation and Certificate of Authority

 You will be required to submit “Articles of Incorporation” if your business is a domestic corporation and a “Certificate of Authority” if it is a foreign business entity.
-In order to streamline the process of incorporation in New Hampshire, we can file documents on your behalf through the online process or through expedited process.
+In order to streamline the process of incorporation in New Hampshire, we can file documents on your behalf through the online process or through an expedited process.

 Date Stamped Copies